 Unless an approved AGAR is received, it is our intention to certify completion and bring our responsibilities to an end in 42 days from the date of this letter, when we will issue our final invoice.
-This letter gives rise to a minimum additional fee of £200 plus VAT depending on the authority's income/expenditure payable by South Somercotes With Fenhouse & Scupholme Parish Council on conclusion of the review process, for the additional work involved in repeatedly chasing for the required documentation and the production of this report.
+This letter gives rise to an additional fee of £200.00 plus VAT payable by South Somercotes With Fenhouse & Scupholme Parish Council on conclusion of the review process, for the additional work involved in repeatedly chasing for the required documentation and the production of this report.

-If an approved AGAR and associated documentation are received before we have certified completion, we will carry out a limited assurance review of the AGAR at a further minimum cost of £200.00 plus VAT.
+If an approved AGAR and associated documentation are received before we have certified completion, we will carry out a limited assurance review of the AGAR at a further cost of £200.00 plus VAT.

-South Somercotes With Fenhouse & Scupholme Parish Council should also note that, as a result of receiving this public interest report, it will not be eligible to certify itself as exempt from limited assurance review in 2021/22 (if it would otherwise be eligible), as it will have failed one of the qualifying requirements set out in Regulation 9(3) of The Local Audit (Smaller Authorities) Regulations 2015.
+South Somercotes With Fenhouse & Scupholme Parish Council should also note that, as a result of receiving this public interest report, it will not be eligible to certify itself as exempt from limited assurance review in 2022/23 (if it would otherwise be eligible), as it will have failed one of the qualifying requirements set out in Regulation 9(3) of The Local Audit (Smaller Authorities) Regulations 2015.